 Here are some examples of whole grains that are particularly beneficial for individuals with lichen sclerosus:

-- Brown rice: Brown rice is a source of, vitamins, and minerals, and can be used as a substitute for refined grains such as white rice or pasta.
+- Brown rice: Brown rice is a great source of fiber, vitamins, and minerals, and can be used as a substitute for refined grains such as white rice or pasta.

-- Quinoa: Quinoa is a high-protein grain that is also rich in, vitamins, and minerals.
+- Quinoa: Quinoa is a high-protein grain that is also rich in fiber, vitamins, and minerals.
 It can be used as a substitute for rice or pasta in many recipes.

-- Oats: Oats are a source of and can help promote regular bowel movements.
+- Oats: Oats are a great source of fiber and can help promote regular bowel movements.
 Steel-cut oats, rolled oats, and oat bran are all good options.

 Incorporating a variety of whole grains into your diet can help improve your overall health and well-being.
 Consulting with a healthcare provider or registered dietitian can be helpful in identifying the most appropriate dietary changes for your individual needs.